 My Facebook business page was at around 300 when I started using my planner.
 (This page takes little more work for content than my DIY page, We Can Make That).
-Seeing my Elegant Designs by Chelly page double on Facebook made me smile, but seeing my reach was up around 14,000 at this time made me a do a little dance! (and this white can’t really dance, but I was happy no doubt!) haha.
+Seeing my Elegant Designs by Chelly page double on Facebook made me smile, but seeing my reach was up around 14,000 at this time made me a do a little dance! (and this girl can’t really dance, but I was happy no doubt!) haha.

 Imagine what your page could do?

 So why wait?
 If you read this far, you know it will help you.
 It’s great for real life too because you can fit in all the things that happen in a mom’s life, or a 9-to-5 life also.